TheDoctor0/openvas-docker-lite/README.md

 A Docker container with OpenVAS 9 based on the Ubuntu 18.04 image.

-It also contains custom automation script that allow to scan selected targets and generate report with one command.
+It also contains custom automation script that allows to scan selected targets and generate a report with one command.

 It is lite version and it does not contain Greenbone Security Assistant - web app for managing OpenVAS.